 I was wrong.

-mwe3: Who are some of the musicians with you the Spitting On A
+mwe3: Who are some of the musicians with you on the Spitting On

-Fish new album and what instruments did you play on the SOAF
+A Fish album, what instruments did you play on SOAF and

 DLA: It took a bit more than a year on and off, booking a day or two